mathigon/textbooks/content/sequences/content.md

 ::: column(width=240)

-    x-media(src="images/flowers.jpg" width=240 heigt=400)
+    x-media(src="images/flowers.jpg" width=240 height=400)

 ::: column.grow

-You might remember from above that the ratios of consecutive Fibonacci numbers get closer and closer to te golden ratio – and that’s why, if you count the number of spirals in a plant, you will often get a Fibonacci number.
+You might remember from above that the ratios of consecutive Fibonacci numbers get closer and closer to te golden ratio – and that’s why, if you count the number of spirals in a plant, you will often find a Fibonacci number.

 It is important to remember that nature doesn’t know about Fibonacci numbers.
-Nature also can’t solve equations to calculate the golden ratio – but over the course of millions of years, plants had plenty of time to try out different angles, and to discover the best one.
+Nature also can’t solve equations to calculate the golden ratio – but over the course of millions of years, plants had plenty of time to try out different angles and discover the best one.

 Plants and animals always want grow in the most efficient way, and that is why nature is full of regular, mathematical patterns.